Lemon Swiss Meringue is light and fluffy like a cloud. There is no better topping for a sweet cake or cupcake.

 Two tablespoons of carton egg whites equal one egg white.
 For this recipe, you will need ¾ of a cup of carton egg whites.

 Make sure the sugar is fully dissolved before you begin whipping the egg whites.
-Your target temperature is 160 degrees.
+Your target temperature is 160°F (71°C).
 You can also rub a bit of the egg whites between your fingers.
 If it feels grainy the egg whites need to be cooked longer.

-If your meringue has come into contact with any fat from a stray bit of yolk to a residual bit of fat on the bowl the egg yolks won't reach the stiff peak stage.
+If your meringue has come into contact with any fat, from a stray bit of yolk to a residual bit of fat on the bowl or whisk, the egg whites won't reach the stiff peak stage.

 To thoroughly clean your bowls and utensils wipe them down with vinegar or lemon juice.